abiel-lozano/Study-Bot/README.md

 ## Contributing and Codebase Usage

-You may use this project as reference for your own projects, or fork it to make your own contributions, and other uses.
-GitHub issues regarding feature requests and bug reports are welcome and are specially valued if it includes feedback from visually impaired users.
+Use this project as reference for your own, or fork it to make your own contributions.
+GitHub issues regarding feature requests and bug reports are welcome and specially valued if it includes feedback from visually impaired users.